-Two schoolboys were remanded since Friday to assist in rape investigations of fellow female student.
-What factors motivate sexual violence in our teens?
+Two schoolboys were remanded since Friday to assist in rape investigations of a fellow 13 year old female student in a store room 3 days ago in Malacca.

 Education Minister Mahdzir Khalid told Free Malaysia Today that the ministry viewed the matter seriously as the offence was said to have been committed in the school.